higorlapa/strongpay/README.md

  ✅🔲🔲🔲🔲🔲🔲🔲🔲

+## Donation

+If you want to help us to speed it up, please, donate it to the following addresses:
+**SHND:** SVBTWGQCPVFh42RDQ9CS7GG8H9VHa8WhEN
+**ETH:** 0x7cfcd24e50424182641778c38bdcb38ad9bbb8b7
+**BTC:** 1NQH4UeawPfFZx8bx5qViFqeQDsQEPYx6U

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.